albionlawrence/quantum_part_1/chapter1/Hamilton.md

 \end{align}
 ```

-Note that given what we drivaed at the top, $\frac{dA}{dt} = \{A, H\}$, the Hamiltonian *generates flows in phase space* of all observable quantities.
+Note that given what we derived at the top, $\frac{dA}{dt} = \{A, H\}$, the Hamiltonian *generates flows in phase space* of all observable quantities.
 These include the positions and momenta themselves; Hamilton's equations can be compactly written as

 ```{math}
 :label: pb_hamilton